HarborSignalHarborSignal

 USHOU

-LOW CONGESTION
+HIGH CONGESTION

 Leading U.S. energy export hub for LNG, crude oil, and refined products.
 Closely tied to WTI crude (CL), natural gas (NG), and RBOB gasoline (RB).
 Tanker surges signal strong export demand and are bullish for energy ETFs.